1. Home

 Young advocates from across Europe and Africa are calling on EU leaders to invest in people and partnerships that allow communities to plan, grow, and thrive.

-Their stories are diverse, but each voice makes the same case: Europe’s budget must lay strong foundations for shared prosperity across continents.
+Their stories are diverse, but each voice makes the same case: Europe’s budget must lay foundations for shared prosperity across continents.
+Sign our petition for a strong MFF to show your support!

 Sally Ndwiga